-CHA brings together the clinical and administrative leaders of children's hospitals to ensure access to children's health care and promote child health.
-Through collaboration, improvement, opportunities, and advocacy, we work to address and make progress on the issues facing children's hospitals and the communities they serve.
+CHA brings together the clinical and administrative leaders of children's hospitals to create meaningful change and improvement in children's health care.
+Through collaboration, improvement, opportunities, and advocacy, we address, and make progress on, the issues facing children's hospitals and the patients, families, and communities they serve.

 Alongside our members, we champion policies, practices, and performance improvements that enable children's hospitals to better serve children and families.
-We partner with other hospital, professional, and child health organizations to leverage the collective influence of our member hospitals to benefit child health and children's health care.
-We provide a shared voice nationally to advocate for policies that allow children's hospitals and health systems to provide effective, patient-first care.
+We partner with other hospitals, professionals, and child health organizations to leverage a collective influence for the benefit of children's health and pediatric health care.

+CHA provides a shared voice nationally to advocate for policies that allow children's hospitals and health systems to provide effective, specialized patient-first care.